-While nothing is quite as frustrating as dealing with a wet basement.
+Dealing with a wet basement can be very frustrating.
 Water can damage walls and flooring and ruin irreplaceable things like photo albums and family heirlooms.
 If left uncontrolled foundation damage can occur.
 Knowing the causes of wet basements and how to prevent water damage can help prevent this frustration.

-In order to prevent a wet basement, it is important to understand where the source of the water.
-There are four common sources of water that seeps into your basement:
+In order to prevent a wet basement, it is important to understand where the source of the water is coming from.
+There are four common sources of water that can seep into your basement:

-When you experience a wet basement for the first time, it is imperative to determine if the water problems are going to reoccur or if it was a one-time event.
-Essential to solving this question is determining the source.
+When you experience a wet basement, it's important that you determine if the water problems are going to reoccur or if it was a one-time event.

 Controlling Surface Water

-If this is your first time for basement water problems, the first thing to check for is surface water draining down next to the foundations.
+If this is the first time for basement water problems, check for surface water draining down next to the foundations.
 Water coming in at one location and only at the exterior foundation wall are typical indications of surface water problems.
 Here are some things to look for:

 Controlling subsurface groundwater

 If no surface water sources are found, then the source of the water is likely subsurface groundwater under hydrostatic pressure.
-Unfortunately, subsurface groundwater problems are more difficult and more expensive to fix than surface groundwater problems.
-When the groundwater levels outside the basement rises above the level of the floor, the basement acts like a boat in a pond.
-If a boat is sitting in water, water will leak in through any open cracks or holes.
-It works the same way with a basement.
 Hydrostatic pressure can push water through hairline cracks.
 Symptoms of this are water coming up through cracks in the basement concrete floor or water coming in at multiple locations.

 No matter where it is coming from, the best way to control subsurface groundwater is to install some type of perimeter drain and waterproofing system to relieve hydrostatic pressure.
 The groundwater is pushed into the drain system and not into areas where it can damage carpets, walls or belongings.
 The water drains by gravity into a sump pit where a sump pump discharges it out of the house.

 There are two basic types of drain systems for wet basements.
 One is a perimeter above-slab gutter system installed at the base of the exterior foundation walls on top of the floor slab.
 It doubles as a base material for the wall.
 The other type of drainage system is a below slab interior drainage system.
-The below slab system requires the partial removal of the concrete floor slab and installation of drainage pipe making it more expensive than the base gutter system.
+The below slab system requires the partial removal of the concrete floor slab and installation of drainage pipe.

 It is commonly known that an under-floor drainage system is better because the under-floor drains are believed to relieve the hydrostatic pressure before the water reaches the bottom of the floor slab.